kluctl/kluctl/docs/commands.md

                                   archive file or a directory with the extracted contents.
     --from-archive-metadata PATH  Specify where to load metadata (targets, ...) from.
 If not specified, metadata is assumed to be part of the archive.
-    --deployment-name TEXT        Name of the kluctl deployment.
-Used when resolving sealed-secrets.
-Defaults to the base name of --local-deployment/--project-url
     --cluster TEXT                Specify/Override cluster
     -a, --arg TEXT                Template argument in the form name=value -t, --target TEXT             Target name to run command for.
 Target must exist in .kluctl.yml.